 The door code is rather complex.
 On the first line the game checks to see if Keen has any keys, if not it skips the next three lines.
 If Keen does have keys then the game checks to see if the Door is already opening (Action $1750.), if so the entire code is skipped to avoid 'double opening' a door.
 The second line is the door opening code, sound $13 is played and the key counter decreased by 1.
 The door's action is changed to opening on line 3.
 Lines 4-5 are the 'door blocking' code; sound $0E is played and Keen's movement blocked.

 The Tater Trooper code checks to see if the Trooper's single deadly action is in use.
 If so then Keen will be killed, otherwise the code is skipped.

 The Carrot code pushes Keen.
 First it checks Keen's clipping, if he has none (such as when he is on a pole.) the code is skipped.
 Else sound $19 is played, Keen's clipping is set to 1, Keen's action set to his third jumping frame ($1568W), and his draw variable is set to 1.
 Some other game variable is set to 0.

-The Carts. is simple; it calls the push code with value 1.
+The Cart's code is quite simple; it calls the push code with value 1.
 The result of this is it will push Keen unless Keen is against a wall in which case he'll die.
 This is separate from and different to the Carrot\Squasher push codes.